Dementia Training for Agencies & Facilities

-Are you a dementia care agency or memory care facility struggling to find effective Alzheimer’s and dementia training materials for your staff?
+Are you an in-home health agency struggling to find effective Alzheimer’s and dementia training materials for your staff?
 Do you have high turnover due to burnout?
 We can help.

-We provide our DAWN Partners with ongoing access to DAWN dementia training courses for their caregivers and staff.
-Find out what a difference a strength-based approach to Alzheimer’s and dementia can make in reducing caregiver stress.
+We provide you with individualized employee training and to DAWN strength-based dementia care techniques.
+Find out what a difference a strength-based approach to dementia and Alzheimer’s can make (see DAWN dementia research study results here) .

-There is hope in dementia.
+There is companionship in dementia.
 It lies in how we provide care.

 Strength-based care for clients

-In an ideal world, your residents would feel safe and at home.
-They would have a sense of well-being, knowing that the people around them are on their side, looking out for them.
 This is the beauty of DAWN, strength-based dementia care.
-Caregivers who have had training in the DAWN Method say their clients are happier and more at peace.
-Over time, the caregiver-client relationship can be transformed into one of companionship and trust.
+Care partners who have had training in the DAWN Method say their clients are happier and more at peace.
+With DAWN training, you transform the care partner relationship into one of companionship and trust.

-Because you want your residents to feel at home.
+Because you want them to feel at home, at home.

 “I work with a client who has many caregivers, but only two of us use the DAWN method.
 When we DAWN caregivers have a shift immediately following some of the others, we find her more confused and anxious, voicing her despair about how “stupid” she is.
 As a DAWN caregiver, I know my job is to protect her dignity and help her live her life at her own pace, in the comfort of any fond memories she is able to retain.
 When I use the DAWN tools that are habilitative and person-centered care, and can be so easily learned and applied, it restores her wellbeing.”